AUP1050/syllabus/README.md

 ### News

-  * Applications for the summer internship at GitHub are now open.
+  * (12/9/2016) - Applications for the summer internship at GitHub are now open.
 Check [here](https://github.com/blog/2246-summer-internships-at-github-in-san-francisco) for more information
+  * (13/9/2016) - For any **non-personal** request or problem regarding the exercise or the course, please issue it on the [GitHub Page](https://github.com/AUP-SE/syllabus/issues)

 ### General Recommended Reading